mstrong-tech/pallet-test/README.md

 [core Substrate repository](https://github.com/paritytech/substrate/tree/master/frame) and a template pallet that is [defined in the `pallets`](./pallets/template/src/lib.rs) directory.

-A FRAME pallet is compromised of a number of blockchain primitives:
+A FRAME pallet is comprised of a number of blockchain primitives:

 - Storage: FRAME defines a rich set of powerful [storage abstractions](https://docs.substrate.io/v3/runtime/storage) that makes